wojciechmarek/modern-dashboard/README.md

 ## What does it look like?

-The title dashboard looks like this:
+The **Modern Dashboard** from the title looks like this:

 ![modern-dashboard](https://github.com/wojciechmarek/modern-dashboard/assets/27026036/7aa4c3ae-11b8-4db9-b394-4bfd266667a9)

 Current dashboard:

 - does not use real data,
 - does not allow to change the language,
-- does not support mobile views (due to `desktop first approach),
+- does not support mobile views (due to `desktop first approach`),
 - allows to change the color theme.

 ## Used technologies

 - 🎁 **Repository:** Monorepo with NX
 - 🧰 **Frameworks:** Angular 16, NestJS
-- 🛠️ **Tools:** yarn, eslint, prettier, husky, conventional commits, storybook, docker, mongodb, graphql, apollo
+- 🛠️ **Tools:** yarn, eslint, prettier, husky, conventional commits, storybook, docker, mongodb, graphql, apollo, chart.js
-- 🎨 **Styling:** scss, css variables, BEM notation
+- 🎨 **Styling:** scss, css variables, BEM notation, lucide icons
 - 🧪 **Testing:** cypress, jest
 - ☁️ **Database:** MongoDB with Change Streams, typeORM
 - 💎 **Others:** desktop first approach, progressive web app, atomic design